planetoryd/offdict/README.md

 ## Usage

-- Input anywhere to start live search
+- Input anywhere to start live search.
-- Press ⬆️ or ⬇️ for different words
+- Copy anything and it would pop up.
 - Press ⬅️ or ➡️ for scrolling
+- Tap `Enter` to perform an extensive & expensive search
-- It loads `config.json5` in the working directory
+- It loads `config.json5` in the working directory.
 - To import dictionaries
     1. Just grab a `data` folder from somewhere (might have vulnerability)
-    2. Import with GUI
+    2. Import with `offdict yaml -p '<wildcard for files>.yaml' -s` (works for both CLI and GUI binaries)
-    3. Import with offdictd

 ## notes